-The establishment of working groups has helped collaboration and helped raise the profile of Communication with affected Communities amongst officials, senior policy makers and agencies.
-In Bangladesh a website called ‘Shongjog’, which means ‘linking’, has been launched to reflect the work of the partners.
+The establishment of working groups has raised the profile of Communication with disaster affected Communities amongst officials, senior policy makers and agencies.
+In Bangladesh a website called ‘Shongjog’, which means ‘linking’, was launched to reflect the work of the partners.
 In South Sudan more than 70 agencies were at the formal launch of the working group at the end of 2015 and heard the UN deputy Humanitarian Coordinator in the country say that communication is needed so the ‘aid encounter is more accountable and transparent’.
 Gaps and needs assessments in both countries have informed the work of the groups and been used as advocacy tools to demonstrate to senior humanitarian staff that this is an area needing more action.

-The CDAC Network’s 'Foundation Training', which was developed to help build capacity and develop knowledge within humanitarian organisations, has so far been delivered to over 40 humanitarian staff as part of the DEPP project in South Sudan and Bangladesh.
+The CDAC Network’s 'Foundation Training', which was developed to build capacity and knowledge within humanitarian organisations, was delivered to over 40 humanitarian staff as part of the DEPP project in South Sudan and Bangladesh.
 In Bangladesh an aid worker said the training helped to ‘put himself in the shoes’ of those affected by flooding and as a result he approached his work differently, which in this case led him to realise that communities were using dirty water and appropriate responses needed to be developed to keep them safe.

-An innovative component of the project has come on line with the first grants under a Flexible Funding Mechanism.
-The mechanism funds joint actions that have been developed by the working groups and were developed to address the gaps and needs identified in regards to communicating with communities.
-The joint actions include a project in the cattle camps of South Sudan to use communication to reduce raiding and one to develop an indigenous message library for emergencies based on the CDAC Network library.
-In Bangladesh there are projects starting to build training capacity, identify best practices, build advocacy at the policy level and develop guidelines for community radio approaches in emergencies.
+An innovative component of the project had its first grants under a Flexible Funding Mechanism.
+The mechanism funded joint actions that have were developed by the working groups to address the gaps and needs identified in regards to communicating with communities.
+The joint actions included a project in the cattle camps of South Sudan that use communication to reduce raiding and one to develop an indigenous message library for emergencies based on the CDAC Network library.
+In Bangladesh there were projects that built training capacity, identified best practices, advocacy at the policy level and developed guidelines for community radio approaches in emergencies.
 Organised activities in South Sudan were suspended after fighting broke out in the capital Juba in July 2016.

-The CDAC Network project is managed in conjunction with BBC Media Action, Internews, Thomson Reuters Foundation and World Vision.
-Within the working groups in Bangladesh and South Sudan are 15 and 22 other agencies respectively, reflecting a mix of international and national organisations, government and media development agencies.
+The CDAC Network project was managed in conjunction with BBC Media Action, Internews, Thomson Reuters Foundation and World Vision.
+Within the working groups in Bangladesh and South Sudan there were 15 and 22 other agencies respectively, reflecting a mix of international and national organisations, government and media development agencies.

 Jonathan Napier Johnathan.Napier@worldvision.org.uk